krishnamohanathota/CLOUD/azure/ReadMe.md

 `Directory` is my tenant.
 It is a container for all the users, groups, and applications in an organization.
 It is also an instance of Azure AD.
 It is also known as Azure AD Tenant.

-In general, an Azure AD tenant name ends with ‘onmicrosoft.com’, for example – atcsl.onmicrosoft.com, where ‘atcsl’ may be the name of an individual or an organization.
+In general, an Azure AD tenant name ends with ‘onmicrosoft.com’, for example – abc.onmicrosoft.com, where ‘abc’ may be the name of an individual or an organization.
 In essence, a single tenant corresponds to a single instance of Azure Active Directory.

 Although when an organization or an individual signs up for the first time, only a single tenant is created and associated, but multiple tenants can be created after signing up and, therefore, an `organization` can have more than one tenant, depending upon organizational requirement.
 Each tenant has its own Azure Active Directory, thereby having a one-to-one relation between the tenant and the Azure AD, where each tenant is referred to as an organization.

 Let’s try to understand that with an example.
-There is a holding company called Globomantics.
+There is a holding company called XYZ.
 This company decides to have 2 different tenants for its 2 subsidiaries.

 - one tenant for subsidiary Contoso having subscriptions for Dev and Prod, and
 - one tenant for subsidiary Fabrikam, again having subscriptions for Dev and Prod

 ![](images/ad/azure-multi-tenant.png)

-These two tenants may be required based on Globomantics internal organizational requirements in order to have maximum separation of concerns as well as have different settings and configurations for the two subsidiaries, which can be based on different geographies or regions.
+These two tenants may be required based on XYZ internal organizational requirements in order to have maximum separation of concerns as well as have different settings and configurations for the two subsidiaries, which can be based on different geographies or regions.

 As shown in the image above, a Tenant can have one or more subscriptions.
 This is the case in large organization, where there are different departments and each department has their own subscription, whereas, a Subscription can only be associated with a single Azure AD Tenant at any time.